 In short, the answer here is yes, but it isn’t that simple.
 Depending on what you’re looking for you don’t want to disqualify the AirPods Pro just yet.
 The Powerbeats Pro are the winner here because, unlike the AirPods Pro, they have full playback controls including volume so you never have to reach for your phone while pumping out a set.
-On top of that, the Powerbeats Pro have the hook design that keeps them from flying out under even the most intense workouts.
+On top of that, the Powerbeats Pro have the hook design that keeps them from flying out under even the most intense workouts as I mentioned earlier.

 That ear hook may not seem like a huge help when working out, but by increasing the overall size of each earbud, they distribute their weight more evenly over your entire ear.
 Additionally, they’re much easier to locate in the far less likely event that they fall out.

 Still, the AirPods Pro are no slouch here.
 They too have the same IPX4 sweat and water resistance and thanks to the aforementioned new and improved ear tips, they do a decent job at staying put in your ears as well.
 Still, the lack of volume controls means you’ll have to reach for your phone every time you want to lower the volume unless you don’t mind being the weird person speaking to Siri in the gym.

 Winner: Powerbeats Pro

 If you’re not going to be lifting iron in the gym, then maybe you just care about which pair of headphones has the best and most convenient features.
 If that’s what you’re after then your path forward is clear, just get the AirPods Pro.
 Not only has the design of the AirPods been given a makeover between these and the originals, but they also have some new and improved features as well that blow the Powerbeats Pro out of the water.